 If we meet in person for our sessions, you will come to my ocean-front garden suite work space and walk through to a small, tangerine-orange room.
 Here you will sit and tell me some of your story.
 Then, as I said, I will tuck you up on my treatment table in as many blankets as you need for warmth and weight and the session will begin.

-If we meet via telephone or Skype, I will be in that same room, and I will be working on your surrogate - a big, floppy, white rabbit who wears plaid overalls and a black shirt.
+If we meet via Zoom, I will be in that same room, and I will be working on your surrogate - a big, floppy, white rabbit who wears plaid overalls and a black shirt.
 Working on a surrogate like this keeps my technique stable - as in, I still take a hand and tune in to a body using muscle-testing.
 It’s not that the surrogate IS you, it’s that it is standing in as a doorway that I can look through to see YOU.

 These sessions could be a fit for you if:

 You have hit some kind of last straw with your pain/physical discomfort.

 You have reached a plateau or a dead end in the modality that you have been working with to try and shift/cure this pain or physical symptom.